Atoll: Formation

-The research of A. W. Droxler and others supports the antecedent karst model as they found that the morphology of modern atolls are independent of any influence of an underlying submerged and buried island and are not rooted to an initial fringing reef /barrier reef attached to a slowly subsiding volcanic edifice.
+The research of A. W. Droxler, Stéphan J Jorry and others supports the antecedent karst model as they found that the morphology of modern atolls are independent of any influence of an underlying submerged and buried island and are not rooted to an initial fringing reef/barrier reef attached to a slowly subsiding volcanic edifice.
 In fact, the Neogene reefs underlying the studied modern atolls overlie and completely bury the subsided island are all non-atoll, flat-topped reefs.
 In fact, they found that atolls did not form doing the subsidence of an island until MIS-11, Mid-Brunhes, long after the many the former islands had been completely submerged and buried by flat topped reefs during the Neogene.

 Atolls are the product of the growth of tropical marine organisms, and so these islands are found only in warm tropical waters.
 Volcanic islands located beyond the warm water temperature requirements of hermatypic (reef-building) organisms become seamounts as they subside, and are eroded away at the surface.
 An island that is located where the ocean water temperatures are just sufficiently warm for upward reef growth to keep pace with the rate of subsidence is said to be at the Darwin Point.
 Islands in colder, more polar regions evolve toward seamounts or guyots; warmer, more equatorial islands evolve toward atolls, for example Kure Atoll.
 However, ancient atolls during the Mesozoic appear to exhibit different growth and evolution patterns.

 Coral atolls are important as sites where dolomitization of calcite occurs.
 Several models have been proposed for the dolomitization of calcite and aragonite within them.
 They are the evaporative, seepage-reflux, mixing-zone, burial, and seawater models.
 Although the origin of replacement dolomites remains problematic and controversial, it is generally accepted that seawater was the source of magnesium for dolomitization and the fluid in which calcite was dolomitized to form the dolomites found within atolls.
 Various processes have been invoked to drive large amounts of seawater through an atoll in order for dolomitization to occur.